How Effective are Large Language Models in Generating Software Specifications?: Study setup

 \subsection{Benchmark LLM}

-We choose to use \basemodel as the benchmark LLM for the study of RQ1, RQ2, and RQ3 (Fig.~\ref{fig:overview}). \basemodel is a state-of-the-art open-source code LLM, ensuring reproducibility of our results.
-Additionally, it supports more input tokens than all other models (Table~\ref{tab:models}), allowing a wide range of experimental settings, such as different numbers of examples in the prompt.
+We choose to use \basemodel as the benchmark LLM for the study of RQs 1--3 (Fig.~\ref{fig:overview}). \basemodel is one of the state-of-the-art open-source code LLMs, ensuring the reproducibility of our results.
+Additionally, it supports more input tokens (Table~\ref{tab:models}), allowing a wide range of experimental settings, such as different numbers of examples in the prompt.

 After identifying the best prompt construction strategies (\q{Best Retrieval} in Fig.~\ref{fig:overview}) using \basemodel, we apply it to all other LLMs listed in Table~\ref{tab:models} for the study of RQ4.